OscarJin/OscarJin.github.io/_posts/2023-07-16-denver-citywalk.markdown

 ## Downtown Denver Lookout

-This is a very classic photographic spot on Zuni street from where you can see the entire city's skyline, the bridge, and the surrounding highway.
+This is a very classic photographic spot on Zuni Street from where you can see the entire city's skyline, the bridge, and the surrounding highway.
 It is one of my favorites spots that I will revisit in the near future.

 ![lookout](lookout.jpg)
 _Denver Skyline_